alanta/keyvault-ca/Readme.md

 keyvaultca issue-cert --issuer my-ca-keyvault/root-ca --duration 90d --start 20250401 --san device1 --dns device1.alanta.local my-certs-keyvault/device1
 ```

+- Renew a certificate

+Start a new version through the Azure portal.
+Then issue the certificate again.

 - Create an intermediate certificate
 - Create a leaf certificate
 - Download the certificates